For links to each of my daily posts, see here.

 The AZT is actually pretty chill in the northern 300 miles on the Colorado Plateau.
 But it’s quite rocky and rough south of the Mogollon Rim, especially the sections through the Mazatzals, Four Peaks, and Superstition mountains.
 Then there are the big climbs over the sky islands to the south, some as much as 4000′ of gain.
 Yes, the AZT definitely has some teeth.
 I was happy to have my CDT fitness to get me through so smoothly.

 A southbound hike is ideal in terms of building fitness, starting off with the easier part of the trail.
 But due to the lack of water sources in the fall, I think a northbound hike might be a better choice for most.
-I started out being able to do 30+ miles days, so the frequent 20 mile carries were not as big of an issue for me.
+I started out being able to do 30+ miles days, so the frequent 20 mile waterless carries were not as big of an issue for me.
 I’m also a camel, so that made it even easier.
 There were a couple of times I went over 30 miles between my collection points (with 3 liters or less)…but that doesn’t mean there weren’t one or two yucky water sources in between.
 I could mostly go from one cache to the next, so I was never forced to filter water from one of those disgusting earthen tanks with brown cow poop water.
 As one can never predict the persistence or reliability of water caches, these tanks will unfortunately be a predominant resource for most hikers.
 Water is definitely the most limiting factor on the AZT.

-The other limiting factor for us was daylight…I would’ve traveled longer most days but I didn’t want to hike in the dark.
-One of the few times we did hike in the dark, we encountered 2 rattlesnakes laying across the trail.
-So yeah, best to stick to the daylight outside of full moon conditions.
+The other limiting factor for me was daylight…I would’ve traveled longer most days but I didn’t want to hike in the dark.
+One of the few times I did hike in the dark, I encountered 2 rattlesnakes laying across the trail.
+Best to stick to the daylight outside of full moon conditions.
 In October and November, daylight lasts for less than 12 hours…6 am to 6 pm.
-This is perhaps another reason that a spring northbound hike might be a better option.
+This is perhaps another reason that a spring northbound hike might be a better option, but only marginally.